WinzarH/LikertMakeR/README.md

 all integers in between, and the mean range will be ‘1’ to ‘7’ with intervals of 1/8=0.125.

-Technically, because Likert scales, and similar rating scales are bounded with discrete intervals, parametric statistics
-_(such as mean, standard deviation, and correlation)_ should not be applied to summated rating scales.
+Technically, because Likert scales, and similar rating scales have upper and lower bounds and measured with discrete intervals, parametric statistics _(such as mean, standard deviation, and correlation)_ should not be applied to summated rating scales.
 In practice, however, such parametric statistics are commonly used in the